OpenSDF/OSDF-REACTIVE-APP/README.md

     - *onos 127.0.0.1*
     - *app activate org.osdfreactive*

 5- After completing the above steps, you will be able to configure the network using high level abstractions that osdf-reactive application provides.
-To test the osdf-reactive application, we provide you a set of examples as follows:
+To test the osdf-reactive application, we have provided a set of examples as follows:
    - [Intra site routing (Example #1)](https://github.com/OpenSDF/OSDF-REACTIVE-APP/wiki/Intra-site-routing-%28Example-1%29)